xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

  69         </link>
  70     </linkedResources>
 ```
-__Figure 1: Links in a .project file__
+__Figure 4: Links in a .project file__

 6.3  User interface
 6.3.1  Linked resources can be created in the current version of BridgePoint
 with `New > Folder > Advanced` or `New > File > Advanced` and selecting the
 "Link to alternate location" radio button.
 6.3.2  Since the `New > ...` approach is not particularly user friendly, we shall
-implement a new page on the Project Preferences dialog named "Project Dependencies"
+implement a new page on the Project Preferences dialog named "Dependencies"
 that supports the specification of files or folders to depend upon.
+A mock-up of
+this interface is shown in Figure 5.
 6.3.3  When the user enters a new value on this page, the link shall be created
 under the `models/` folder.
 6.3.4  The page will support removing an existing dependency.